BiuSky7777/CSCI389-Computer-System-Partner-Work/hw4/README.md

 Reason:
 We have those failures every time we directly call del/key/<string> (from cache_server.cc) for nonexisted key.
-It always gives us "bus error" and "Segmentation fault", and so we thought the failures are due memory allocation problem which we might not handle in DELETE method in cache_server.cc.
+It gave us "Bus error 10" and "Segmentation fault", so we thought the failures are caused by some memory allocation problems existing in DELETE method in cache_server.cc.
+This can also be seen when we run `valgrind` on `./server` and `./client`, which showed some exisiting memory leaks.